Group 3 Copy 7 Created with Sketch. Path 5 Copy Created with Sketch. Group Created with Sketch.

 Rules Overview

-The RMUL 2023 includes Standard Match and 3V3 Match.
+The RMUL 2024 includes Standard Match and 3V3 Match.

 In the "3V3 Match", participating teams need to independently develop Standard, Hero, and Sentry robots to participate in tactical combat in the designated battlefield.
-Participants control their robots to attack the enemy's robots and Base by launching projectiles.
+Participants control their robots to attack the opponent's robots and Base by launching projectiles.
 At the end of the match, the team with the highest remaining Base HP wins.

 robo

-Download Manuals: RMU 2023 Specifications Manuals
+Download Manuals: RMU 2024 Specifications Manuals

-Download More: RMU 2023 Information Package
+Download More: RMU 2024 Information Package

 *Including: